 - Educational technology selection and integration

-Teaching and Learning regularly offers the following workshops.
-A schedule of upcoming events can be found in the Teaching and Learning events calendar.
-If you’re interested in a particular session but one is not scheduled, contact us to be notified the next time it is offered.
+Teaching and Learning offers the following workshops.
+If you are interested in a particular session, please contact us to be notified the next time it is offered.
 If the support you’re looking for isn’t listed below, Teaching and Learning is always available to chat and offer one-on-one support.
 We happily accept requests from programs, schools, or other groups of instructors interested in tailored sessions.

 - Who are you, and how does this impact your teaching?